UN Security Council finally losing patience with Myanmar

 On August 25, Rohingya militants killed 12 security officers in coordinated attacks on border posts, according to Myanmar's state media.
 In response, the military intensified "clearance operations" against "terrorists," driving thousands of people from their homes.

-UN human rights chief Zeid Raad al-Hussein has called it "a textbook example of ethnic cleansing."
+US ambassador to the United Nations told the Security Council Thursday Myanmar's actions in Rakhine State appeared to be ethnic cleansing, an allegation UN human rights chief Zeid Raad al-Hussein first made weeks ago.

-The government of Myanmar denied this, claiming security forces are carrying out counter attacks against "brutal acts of terrorism."
+The government of Myanmar has repeatedly denied this, claiming security forces are carrying out counter attacks against "brutal acts of terrorism."

 In a statement, the country's foreign ministry claimed that security forces are taking "full measures to avoid collateral damage and the harming of innocent civilians."

-During Thursday's meeting, US Ambassador Nikki Haley said the time for "well meaning words in the Council have passed."
-She said that action must be considered against "Burmese security forces who are implicated in abuses stoking hatred among fellow citizens," and urged countries that now sell weapons to Myanmar to suspend their deliveries until the military provides accountability.

 Visiting Myanmar National Security Advisor U Thaung Tun blamed terrorism, not religious persecution, for the unfolding crisis.
 He said there is "no ethnic cleansing or genocide" in Myanmar, adding that those charges should not be lobbed lightly.